 The Harvard Water Department recommends that residential customers install appropriate devices to isolate non-potable water uses such as irrigation systems, outdoor hoses and swimming pools to protect them from contaminating their drinking water.
-Anyone with concerns or questions can call the Harvard DPW at 978-456-4130 for additional information.
+The Harvard Water Department recommends the installation of a backflow prevention device, such as a low cost hose bib vacuum breaker, for all inside and outside hose connections.
+You can purchase this at any hardware store or plumbing supply store.
+This is a great way for you to help protect the water in your home as well as the drinking water system in Harvard.
+For additional information on cross connections and call the Harvard DPW at 978-456-4130.